If you’re looking for a solid ranged DPS class, you can’t go wrong with a Mage.

 That’s not to say Frost Mages are easy, by any means.

-But if you’re new to playing a ranged spec and you want a spec to learn that will feel rewarding, Frost Mage is one of the coolest specs to sink your time into.
-My Warlock specs are worth checking out for this as well.
+But if you’re new to playing a ranged DPS and you want a spec to learn that will feel rewarding, Frost Mage is one of the coolest specs to sink your time into.

 There are plenty of damage mitigation choices on offer in the Frost Mage talent tree that are great for leveling up and staying alive, too.

-Being able to use Alter Time alongside spells like Ice Barrier and Ice Block is great for staying alive while doing dungeons to level or while pulling large groups of mobs for a fetch quest.
+Being able to use Alter Time alongside spells like Ice Barrier and Ice Block is great for staying in one piece while doing dungeons to level or while pulling large groups of mobs for a fetch quest.

 The movement, mitigation, and survivability skills that Frost Mages have make them incredible for leveling, especially when you consider the standard Mage benefits like being able to Blink, conjure food, buff, and teleport, too.